-22. Robert Li Warned Google of Stiff Competition if Ever It Returned to China
+22. Robin Li Warned Google There Would Be Stiff Competition If It Ever Returned To China

-Google is mulling on returning to China with modifications that fit the country’s strict censorship laws.
+In 2018, Google was seriously considering making a return to China with modifications that fit the country’s strict censorship laws.

 Baidu’s response?
 Google should expect stiff, all-out competition.

-Baidu users can access news, maps, government searches, internet TV, anti-virus products, and more!
+Baidu’s users can access news, maps, government searches, an encyclopedia, internet TV, anti-virus products, and more!

 It partners with huge companies like Ford, Intel, Grab, and Honda to provide AI technology for driverless cars.